matrix-org/matrix-spec/content/client-server-api/modules/secrets.md

 ###### `m.secret.send`

 Sent by a client to share a secret with another device, in response to an `m.secret.request` event.
-It must be encrypted as an `m.room.encrypted` event, then sent as a to-device event.
+It must be encrypted as an `m.room.encrypted` event using [Olm](#molmv1curve25519-aes-sha2), then sent as a to-device event.

+The `request_id` must match the ID previously given in an `m.secret.request` event, and this event must come from a device that the `m.secret.request` event was originally sent to.

 | Parameter   | Type   | Description                                                  |
 |-------------|--------|--------------------------------------------------------------|